Learning an instrument takes commitment, so choosing the right instrument is important.

 Good starter instruments for young children include the piano and the violin.
 Many parents encourage piano lessons, as it provides a great overall understanding of musical and perceptual skills.
 The violin enables children to learn pitch and tune, and benefits from being small enough to aid handling.

-There are some excellent recources and advise forums available on the net, some of the best include:
+There are some excellent resources and advise forums available on the net, some of the best include: